robcarver17/skipperman/docs/ticksheets_choose_group_SI_skipper_help.md

 ![ticksheet_progress.png](/static/ticksheet_progress.png)

 The percentages show the progress made towards getting all their ticks signed off (this accounts for half ticks).
 Eg if there were 16 tick items and 4 were ticked off that would be 25%, if there were 4 full ticks and 8 half ticks that would be 50%.
 100% means all ticks have been completed, but no qualification awarded yet.
 This report is also very useful when determining how many certificates of each level to order before Cadet Week.
-Note that because of historic 'holes' in the data, some Cadets may show that they have eg Level 2 but not Level 1.
+Note that because of historic 'holes' in the pre-Skipperman data, some cadets may show that they have eg Level 2 but not Level 1.

 # Select a group